 US Announces Financial Package for Ghanaians, Other Nationals Willing to Leave the Country

-• An announcement by the US to persons living in the country without legal status has triggered reactions online
+- An announcement by the United States to people living in the country without legal status triggered reactions online

-• Social media users who took to the comment section have shared varied opinions on the announcement by the US
+- Social media users who took to the comments section have shared their views on the latest announcement by the US

-The US has set social media ablaze with its latest announcement regarding ongoing efforts to remove illegal immigrants from the country.
+The United States set social media ablaze with its latest announcement on ongoing efforts to remove illegal immigrants from the country.

-This time, the country has reminded persons without status that it has introduced a program to allow illegal immigrants to voluntarily leave the country.
+This time, the country has reminded people without legal status that it has introduced a program to allow them to voluntarily leave.

 Source: UGC

-In a Facebook post on March 26, the Department of Homeland Security indicated that participants will be given a free flight home.
+In a Facebook post on March 26, the Department of Homeland Security announced that participants would be provided with a free flight home.

-For persons who volunteer to leave the country under the initiative, the Department of Homeland Security announced that participants will be forgiven and not fined.
+For those who volunteer to leave the country under their own initiative, the Department of Homeland Security said they would be forgiven and not fined.

 Source: Getty Images